-Adjustments to retention requirements for hollow-bearing trees
+Adjustments to the retention requirements for hollow-bearing trees

-- 29. Despite any condition to the contrary in the approval: - (a) All hollow-bearing trees, and any trees that would fit the definition of hollow-bearing trees if they were alive, must be permanently retained. - (b) The trees referred to in condition 29(a) of these site-specific operating conditions above must be prioritised for inclusion in a tree retention clump or wildlife habitat clump, provided that the other requirements in the approval relevant to tree retention clump or wildlife habitat clump are met, including the requirements in Protocol 22. - 30.
-Trees selected for the purpose of condition 29 of these site-specific operating conditions must be identified, recorded and protected in accordance with Protocol 23: Tree retention as retained trees.
+- 17. Despite any condition to the contrary in the approval: - (a) All hollow-bearing trees (living or dead) must be permanently retained. - (b) Hollow-bearing trees must be prioritised for inclusion in a tree retention clump or wildlife habitat clump, provided that the other requirements in the approval relevant to tree retention clump or wildlife habitat clump are met, including the requirements in Protocol 22.